nai-kon/PlaySK-Piano-Roll-Reader/README.md

 - Recordo version A / B
 - Artecho

-In the future, Ampico A, Welte T-98 will be supported.
+In the future, Ampico A will be supported.

 Support image formats are `.cis`, `.jpg`, `.tif`, `.png`, `.bmp`.